opentensor/subtensor/docs/consensus.md

 #### Bonds penalty (β)
 Yuma Consensus separately adjusts server incentive $I_j$ and validation reward $D_i$ to counter manipulation, where the extent of validation reward correction depends on the bonds penalty $\beta$.
-Server incentive is always corrects fully, but validation reward correction is adjustable to control the penalty of out-of-consensus validation.
+Server incentive always corrects fully, but validation reward correction is adjustable to control the penalty of out-of-consensus validation.
 Lower-stake validators may experience lower service priority, which can result in partial validation, or exploratory validators may skew weighting toward emergent high-utility.
 Full bonds penalty $\beta=1$ may not be desired, due to the presence of non-adversarial cases like these.